ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 Download the project to a folder on disk.

-Download to that folder the roboflow files that will be used for training:
+Download to that folder the roboflow files that will be used for training by yolov8:

 https://public.roboflow.com/object-detection/license-plates-us-eu/3